Zeenea-cs/api-scripts-examples/send-field-lineage/README.md

 Description
 ===========

-A simple script to illustrate how to inject Field to Field lineage from an external source (CSV file here)
+A simple script to illustrate how to inject Field to Field lineage from an external source (JSON file here).
+This JSON file can be generated based on your transformation jobs, or provided by your data engineer as a description of their implementations

 How to execute the script